Obstructing A Peace Officer

 When a police officer is attempting to do his or her job, it is in everyone’s best interests to stay out of the way.
 However, if an individual got in the way and prevented the officer from keeping the peace, that person may be facing criminal charges.
 The charge of obstructing a peace officer may be cause for you to be arrested.

 According to Colorado law, a police officer and a peace officer are the same thing.
 When you are facing charges of obstructing a peace officer, you should take these charges very seriously and enlist the help of an experienced lawyer.
-At the law office of Eric A. Sunness, Attorney At Law, LLC, we use more than 25 years of experience when aggressively pursuing a resolution to criminal cases, such as obstructing.
+At the law office of Eric A. Sunness, Attorney At Law, LLC, we use nearly 30 years of experience when aggressively pursuing a resolution to criminal cases, such as obstructing.
 You can trust our firm to keep your best interests in mind and seek a lesser charge or dismissal of the charges whenever possible.

 Fight obstructing charges with the help of our firm.
 Call us at 970-493-3600 or toll free 888-830-9445 to schedule your free initial consultation.